Conversations With Poets

 Listeners’ Advisory: The San Diego Public Library Podcast | Season 1 Episode 9 - Conversations With Poets & Robert Frost Society

-In this episode, podcast host Bob Surratt sits down with Michael Klam and Dr. Anthony Blacksher, co-creators of Conversations with Poets, a new 8 part poetry series made in partnership with the City of San Diego’s Commissions for Arts & Culture.
+In this episode, podcast host Bob Surratt sits down with Michael Klam and Dr. Anthony Blacksher, co-creators of Conversations with Poets, a new eight-part poetry series in partnership with the City of San Diego’s Commissions for Arts & Culture.
 They discuss their beginnings in poetry, San Diego’s new poet laureate, and what to expect from Conversations with Poets.
 Also, co-host Scott Ehrig-Burgess catches up with poets Jim Hurley and Robert Hass to discuss the arrival of the new Robert Frost Society collection at SDPL.